bchainhub/foxar-docs/versioned_docs/version-1/tutorials/create2-tutorial.md

 ### Prerequisites

-1. Some familiarity with Solidity and Foxar is required, and some familiarity with the inline assembly is recommended.
+1. Some familiarity with Ylem and Foxar is required, and some familiarity with the inline assembly is recommended.
-   Refer to the [official Solidity docs](https://docs.soliditylang.org/en/latest/assembly.html) for a primer on inline assembly.
+   Refer to the [official Ylem docs](https://docs.soliditylang.org/en/latest/assembly.html) for a primer on inline assembly.
 2. Make sure you have Foxar [installed](../getting-started/installation.md) on your system.
 3. [Initialize](../projects/creating-a-new-project.md) a new Foxar project.